BravoChos/aws-saa-certification/aws-voca/Management.md

 AWS Opsworks provides managed instances of Chef and Puppet.
 Chef and Puppet can be used to configure and automate the deployment of AWS resources.

-AWS trusted advisor is an online expert system that can analyze your AWS account and the resources inside it and then advise you on how to achieve high security and best performance from those resources.
+**AWS Trusted Advisor** is an online expert system that can analyze your AWS account and the resources inside it and then advise you on how to achieve high security and best performance from those resources.